Email: bdougan at live.unc.edu

 Office: 105C Caldwell

-Research Interests: Anthropology of medicine, health, and humanitarianism; post-colonial psychiatry; ethics, standardization of knowledge and technology, and global health; east Africa; Tanzania
+Research Interests: Anthropology of medicine, global health, and humanitarianism; post-colonial psychiatry; ethics of care; African urbanization; east Africa; Tanzania

 Program in Social & Behavioral Interventions